leylahssn/liri_node_app/README.md

-The video will be located in the Video folder.
+The video to show liri is working will be located in the Video folder.